-Our Dial-A-Ride System includes programs that focus on elders, persons with disabilities, and low-income families and individuals.
-These services enhance our ability to provide comprehensive transportation alternatives for all residents in our service area.
+Many residents need to access healthcare and critical services, but have no transportation and cannot use our buses.
+Our Dial-A-Ride services includes programs that focus on elders, persons with disabilities, and low-income families and individuals.
 Depending on eligibility, Dial-A-Ride may be free or subsidized.
 Rides are typically provided by volunteer drivers or our wheelchair accessible buses when necessary.

 Some Dial-A-Ride programs are supported by our regional Elders & Persons with Disabilities (E&D) Committees.
 For information about a regional committee, including minutes and meeting dates, click here for Addison Region or click here for Orange/No. Windsor Region.

 Am I eligible for a Dial-a-Ride?

 To find out if you are eligible for a Dial-A-Ride review the following criteria

 - Are you disabled?